London Eye: Southbank Centre dispute

 In May 2005, there were reports of a leaked letter showing that the Southbank Centre (SBC)—owners of part of the land on which the struts of the Eye are located—had served a notice to quit on the attraction along with a demand for an increase in rent from £65,000 per year to £2.5 million, which the operator rejected as unaffordable.

 Mayor Ken Livingstone pledged that if the dispute was not resolved he would ask the London Development Agency to issue a compulsory purchase order.
 The land in question is a small part of the Jubilee Gardens, which was given to the SBC for £1 when the Greater London Council was broken up.

 In February 2006, after a request for judicial review was refused, a new 25-year lease was agreed under which the SBC would receive a percentage of the London Eye's turnover, with a minimum of £500,000 per year.

 Change of ownership

 Architects Marks Barfield, the Tussauds Group, and British Airways were the original owners of the London Eye.
 Tussauds announced the acquisition of British Airways' share in 2005, then Marks Barfield's in 2006.
 The purchase gave Tussauds sole ownership and resolved debt owed to British Airways for construction costs, which stood at more than £175 million and had been charged at an interest rate of 25% per annum.
 Tussauds was later merged with Merlin Entertainments.

 Continued operations

-In 2009, a 4D cinema was added to the attraction.
+In 2009, a 4D cinema was added in nearby County Hall, where visitors watch a four-minute film before riding the London Eye.
+The film shows London landmarks through the eyes of a seagull, with synchronised physical effects such as wind, falling snow, and scents.

-As of 2025, the attraction has carried over 85 million passengers.
+As of 2025, the attraction has carried more than 85 million passengers.